 Students are welcome to use the gated parking lot in the back (east) side of the main building and enter from there.
 Parking stickers will be issued during new student orientation.
-One sticker will be issued at no charge; however, each replacement or additional sticker will cost \$2.00.
+One sticker will be issued at no charge; however, each replacement or additional sticker will cost \$2.00, to be paid in the Business Office.
 The sticker should be placed in the lower left (driver's) side of the front window so the number on the sticker is easily seen.
 If you get a different vehicle, please transfer your current sticker to the new vehicle and immediately complete a new registration form at the reception desk.
 If you need to leave your car at the seminary overnight, please make arrangements with the front desk.